Basel-525k/geofence_foreground_service/README.md

 Future<void> initPlatformState() async {
   // Remember to handle permissions before initiating the plugin

-  bool hasServiceStarted = await _geofenceForegroundServicePlugin.startGeofencingService(
+  bool hasServiceStarted = await GeofenceForegroundService().startGeofencingService(
     contentTitle: 'Test app is running in the background',
     contentText: 'Test app will be running to ensure seamless integration with ops team',
     notificationChannelId: 'com.app.geofencing_notifications_channel',